salmanakhtar57/salmanakhtar57/README.md

 Python Developer | Machine Learning Enthusiast | Always Learning
 -------------------------------------------------------------

-I am an undergraduate CS student with a passion for Artificial Intelligence and Machine Learning.
-Currently working on building Full Stack Website.

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [salmanmaken10@gmail.com](mailto:salmanmaken10@gmail.com)
 * 🧠  I'm learning Web Development with Python.